-I submit that it was prejudicial for me to be sentenced without my waiver of the twentyfour hour delay period because I had no effective assistance to protect my rights at sentencing I had no opportunity to file for a mitigation hearing or a chance to review the pre-sentence report and counter the false and misleading statements contained therein.
+However, I submit that it was prejudicial for me to be sentenced without my waiver of the twenty-four hour delay period because I had no effective assistance to protect my rights at sentencing, and I had no opportunity to file for a mitigation hearing or a chance to review the pre-sentence report and counter the false and misleading statements contained therein.
 See Detrich v.
 Ryan, 667 F. 3d 958 2012, after remand ("a halfhearted mitigation case demonstrates that the failure to put on a stronger case is not a strategic choice" but ineffective assistance of counsel).
 My counsel put on no mitigation case at all.

-The presumption of correctness is overcome because I have presented clear and convincing evidence that the denial of a chance to put on a mitigation case prejudiced me by the "excessive" and "cruel and unusual" sentence handed down.
+The presumption of correctness in the Second Circuit holding is overcome because I present clear and convincing evidence that the denial of a chance to put on a mitigation case prejudiced me by the "excessive" and "cruel and unusual" sentence handed down.
 See State v.
 Walker, 414, supra, and Taylor v.
 Maddox, 366 F. 3d 992, 1008 (9th Cir.
 2004) (presumption of correctness overcome by clear and convincing evidence of defects in fact finding process).
-The sentence handed down in this case is a violation of both the Louisiana Constitution and the Eighth Amendment of the United States Constitution.
+The sentence handed down in this case is based on a false and misleading pre-sentence report as shown below in Part Two of Claim G, Mitigating Factors and Prejudice.

 The Second Circuit State Court of Appeal heard this claim on the merits and held that the district court did not abuse its discretion by sentencing me without my waiver of the twenty-four hour delay period to eighty years at Hard Labor for a first violent crime in which no one was harmed.
-The initial post-conviction court dismissed this claim under LA.
-C.Cr.P. art 930.4 (A) Exhibit-F).
-Therefore this claim is properly before this court under 2244 (d)(1)(A) and (2) 2254 (b)(1)(A) and 2254 (d)(1) and (2).
+Therefore this claim is properly before this court under 2244 (d)(1)(A) and (2) 2254 (b) (1)(A) and 2254 (d)(1) and (2).
 See Hodges v.
 Epps, 648 F. 3d 283, 287 (5th Cir.
-2011)

-(federal habeas review not precluded by procedural bar on due process claim because state court last addressed the claim on the merits without mentioning procedural bar).
+2011) (federal habeas review not precluded by procedural bar on due process claim because state court last addressed the claim on the merits without mentioning procedural bar).